mikegrb/beddit-api/3_3-SessionResources.md

 value data type: **float32**

 The timestamp represents the start time of a respiration cycle and the value is the length of the cycle.
 These respiration cycles are not suitable for direct visualization (e.g. respiration rate curve, respiration rate variability), but only the average respiration rate can be computed based on them.

+#### Respiration cycle amplitudes

+value data type = **float32**.
+The timestamp represents the start time of a respiration cycle and the value is the amplitude of the cycle in arbitrary units.

 #### Heart rate